coredev-uk/reddit-background-changer/README.md

 - Blacklist images you dont like
 - Get images tailored to your resolution
 - Optional efficient on storage as images are removed after background being set
+- Caches the JSON so you dont get notified if your background is the same

 ## Required Modules
 - [Astral](https://pypi.org/project/astral/)